 Prash Ganesan is a Postdoctoral Research Fellow at Stanford Cardiovascular Medicine.
-His research is focused on developing novel bioengineering approaches using signal processing and machine learning for improving personalized ablation therapy for patients with atrial fibrillation.
+His research is focused on developing novel signal processing and machine learning approaches for personalized ablation therapy for patients with atrial fibrillation.
 He was previously a research fellow at the US National Institutes of Health working on conditions such as cervical cancer and Pneumonia using Deep Learning methods.
-In 2019, he was awarded the "Impactful Bioengineering Research" scholarship for his research on atrial fibrillation therapy.
+He was recognized in the prestigious Forbes 30 Under 30 Asia 2022 list in Healthcare and Science category.
 He is a co-inventor of patents on novel mapping approaches for atrial fibrillation.
-In his free time, he enjoys hiking, reading biographies and non-fictional books, and songwriting.
+He aspires to become a renowned bioengineering scientist developing innovative methods to improve healthcare globally.
+In his free time, he enjoys hiking, playing professional drums, and exploring restaurants and food places.

 Honors & Awards